hengjiUSTC/manta/README.md

 # MantaCoder

 MantaCoder is an intelligent code agent system that self-evolves.
-Like its namesake, the MantaCoder Ray, it gracefully navigates through code tasks with intelligence and efficiency.
+Like its namesake, the Manta Ray, it gracefully navigates through code tasks with intelligence and efficiency.

 ## Features